Prafull Sharma

 Recognizing the pages with the lowest bounce rates on your site will help you plan a better long-term strategy and create better-performing content.

 Continue to Affinity Categories to see a more detailed drill-down showing bounce rates.
-If a specific type of content has a minimal bounce rate, you just found a group of people who like what they see on your site.
+If a specific type of content has a minimal bounce rate, you just found people who like what they see on your site.
 You should "like them back" by tweaking your content and campaigns for them.

 As a bonus, you can check what your visitors want to see on your site, basically providing you with a ready-to-use list of hot topics.